 It’s roasting hot, and you just finished a long morning of backbreaking yardwork.
 The sun is high and it’s only getting hotter.
 From next door, the sound of splashing floats over the fence.
 It’s a pool—and you’ve always wanted one.
 But does a pool add value to a home?
 Or should you take a cold shower instead?

 Whether to install a pool is a question that many well-to-do homeowners face.
-And while taking a cool dip during a hot summer day is undoubtedly enjoyable, steep installation costs and ongoing maintenance make many savvy homeowners think twice.
+And while taking a cool dip during a hot summer day is undoubtedly enjoyable, steep installation costs and ongoing pool maintenance may make many savvy homeowners think twice.

 “We installed a pool because Florida summers can be pretty miserable, and the property had more than enough room to accommodate a pool,” said Courtney Keene, Director of Operations at MyRoofingPal.
 “It seemed like a sound investment to increase the value of the house, and it was going to be immediately useful to us, so it felt like a no-brainer at the time.